Because why have three lists when you can squash them into a single post. Enjoy!Continue reading “Simon’s Best Movies, TV and Games of 2021”

 This is the tone struck by the setting of Midnight Mass, the new horror limited series from director Mike Flanagan.
 The tiny, dying island community withering away year after year.
 Once a community of hundreds, now reduced to dozens, the people who remain are there either by loyalty, fear, circumstance or some combination of the three.
 It’s a place where time seems to have stopped, where every kid has a smartphone, but every living room has a tube TV with rabbit ears, a place where change comes either very slowly or –with the right catalyst– very quickly.

 At the outset of the story, two new residents arrive on the island: the prodigal son of a longtime island family returning home in disgrace after a stint in prison and a charismatic young priest.
 Following their arrival, things start to change very quickly for the residents.
 Miraculous things begin to happen, and a revival of religious faith takes place.
 But, of course, these miracles come with a price, and by the time Midnight Mass reveals what that price is, it will have taken you on a journey exploring family, faith, doubt, loss, and the great lengths those things will make us go to.Continue reading “Review: ‘Midnight Mass’ is another excellent horror story from Mike Flanagan and one of the best series of the year”

 We are, each of us, haunted.
-Not by ghosts necessarily, but by our pasts and the choices that we’ve made and circumstances we have endured.
-We not all haunted all the time, sometimes we are the ones doing the haunting.
+Not by ghosts necessarily, but by our pasts and the choices that we’ve made and circumstances, we have endured.
+We are not all haunted all the time, and sometimes we are the ones doing the haunting.
 Memories of us cling to the people we love and who loved us and can drag us down as much as raise us up.

 In case it isn’t already apparent, I am pretty hyped for The Haunting of Bly Manor.
 The trailer released last week was good, and the deep dive we took into that trailer revealed what looks to be another effectively scary story from director Mike Flanagan.